 - Know the pros and cons.
-Gifting can help reduce the size of your taxable estate, but it can have potential tax implications and loss of control over gifted assets.
+Gifting can help reduce the size of your taxable estate, but it can have other potential tax implications and may result in at least some loss of control over gifted assets.

-- Consider setting up a trust, such as an irrevocable trust, when gifting to minor children, as trusts allow for more control of the assets, even after your death.
+- Consider setting up an irrevocable trust when gifting to minor children, as this may allow for the retention of more control of the assets, even after your death.

-- If you want your children to continue to carry out your philanthropic wishes to give money to deserving charities, consider a donor-advised fund.
+- If you want your children to continue to carry out your philanthropic wishes by giving money to deserving charities after you have passed, consider a donor-advised fund.